Peter Bradley (dean): Early life

 Bradley was born on 26 June 1964.
 He was educated at the Royal Belfast Academical Institution, an all-boys grammar school in Belfast, Northern Ireland.
 He then studied at Trinity Hall, Cambridge.

 Ordained ministry

 Bradley was ordained in the Church of England as a deacon in 1988 and as a priest in 1989.
 He became the Chaplain of Gonville and Caius College, Cambridge.

 He was Team Vicar of St Michael and All Angels, Abingdon and All Saints’, High Wycombe before his appointment as Dean of Sheffield.
 He was installed at Sheffield Cathedral on 4 October 2003; on 4 October 2020, Bradley announced his resignation from the Deanery with effect from 31 December 2020.

+Since 2024, he has been priest-in-charge of St Bride's Church, Glasgow in the Scottish Episcopal Church.